-- x(n+m) contains the final variables and slacks (x, s). - pi(m) contains the dual variables π -a set of Lagrange multipliers (shadow prices) for the general constraints. - rc(n+m) is a vector of reduced costs, $g \begin{pmatrix} A^T \\ -I \end{pmatrix} \pi$.
+- x(n+m) contains the final variables and slacks (x, s). - pi(m) contains the dual variables π -a set of Lagrange multipliers (shadow prices) for the general constraints. - rc(n+m) is a vector of reduced costs, $g (A I)^T \pi$.
 If x is feasible, g is the gradient of the objective.
-(The last m entries are g are zero, so the last m entries of rc are π .)
-Otherwise, g is the gradient of the Phase-1 objective. - INFO reports the result of the call to sqOpt.
+(The last m entries of g are zero, so the last m entries of rc are π .)
+Otherwise, g is the gradient of the phase-1 objective. - INFO reports the result of the call to sqOpt.
 Here is a summary of possible values.
-Further details are in Section 5.4.
+Further details are in Section 5.5.